Benjamin-K-Philip/Laplace-Transform-/README.md

 **(c) $\frac{p+3}{p^2 + 2p + 5}$**

 The above selected problems are from the **textbook Differential Equations With Applications and Historical Notes, from Chapter 9: Laplace Transforms, Section 50.
-The Laplace Transform** is a mathematical tool that shifts functions from the time domain (**_variable x_**) into the frequency domain (**_variable p_**).
+The Laplace Transform** is a mathematical tool that shifts functions from the time domain (**$variable x$**) into the frequency domain (**_variable p_**).
 It is primarily used to simplify the process of solving linear differential equations by turning calculus into algebra.
 Following are the description for the above problems:

 ➤ **Distinguishing and Classification:** <br>
    - **Laplace Problems (Question 1):** These are identified by functions of **$x$** (like $x$<sup>*5*</sup> or **$\cos 2x$**) being multiplied by an exponential **$e^{ax}$**.
 They are classified as Frequency Shifting problems.